beaverbuilder/documentation/beaver-builder/layouts/columns/edit-a-column.md

 #### Minimum height

 You can set a minimum height for any column in the layer.
-See [this article about the units of measurement](/beaver-builder/advanced-builder-techniques/css-length-height-units.md).

 #### Equalize heights